phoboslab/high_impact/README.md

 ## Compiling

-No Makefile is provided here as high_impact must be compiled together with your game.
+No Makefile is provided here, as high_impact must be compiled together with your game.
 It can not be compiled as a standalone library.

 It's best to start your development with one of the examples above as the basis.